exonum/exonum-doc/src/get-started/java-binding.md

 A set of named collections constitute a *service schema*.
 Collections shall be defined in a unique to all service instances namespace to avoid name collisions;
-that is usually achieved by adding a prefix to the name of each collection, declared in the service (e.g., an assigned service name or numeric id:
+that is usually achieved by adding a prefix to the name of each collection, declared in the service (e.g., an assigned service name: `"timestamping.timestamps"`).
-"timestamping.timestamps").
 For convenient access to service collections you can implement a factory of service collections.

 *The state of the service in the blockchain* is determined by the list of hashes.
 Usually, it is comprised of the hashes of its Merkelized collections.
 State hashes